Robust Principal Component Analysis: A Median of Means Approach: Introduction

-Recent advances in the Median of Means (MoM) literature allows us to consider an attractive framework to make an estimator outlier-robust.
-Opposed to the classical Vapnik-Chervonenkis Empirical Risk Minimization (ERM) \citep{vapnik2013nature}, the MoM philosophy provides a more robust framework of efficiently finding estimates of the true underlying parameter.
-Although MoM estimator has been in the literature for quite a long time, it has recently been introduced to the Machine learning community \citep{lugosi2019regularization, lecue2020robust, bartlett2002model}.
-MoM estimators are not only insensitive to the presence of observations far away from the bulk of the data cloud, but they are also equipped with finite sample error bounds and large sample theoretical guarantees such as consistency and convergence rates.
-Moreover, it has been observed in practice that MoM estimators often converge faster than the classical ERM estimators \citep{lecue2020robust}.
+To bridge this methodological gap, the Median of Means (MoM) literature provides a promising and attractive framework to adapt PCA to become outlier robust, as well as help us preserve our theoretical understanding of finite-sample error bounds.
+As opposed to the classical Vapnik-Chervonenkis Empirical Risk Minimization (ERM) \cite{vapnik2013nature}, the MoM philosophy provides a more robust framework for efficiently finding estimates of the actual underlying parameter.
+Although MoM estimators have been in the literature for quite a long time, it has recently been introduced to the Machine learning community \cite{lugosi2019regularization, lecue2020robust, bartlett2002model, lecue2020class}.
+Besides being insensitive to outliers, the MoM estimators also possess a solid theoretical backbone comprising exponential concentration results under the mild restriction of finite variance \cite{lugosi2019regularization, lecue2020robust, bartlett2002model,lerasle2019lecture,laforgue2019medians}.
+Recently, several near-optimal results were established from this perspective concerning regression \cite{mathieu2021excess,lugosi2019regularization}, bandits \cite{bubeck2013bandits}, mean estimation \cite{minsker2018uniform}, clustering \cite{klochkov2020robust,brunet2020k,paul2021uniform}, classification \cite{lecue2020robust1}, and optimal transport \cite{pmlr-v130-staerman21a}.